 Will be issued by the nurse upon request from a person licensed under the Medical Practices Act.
 Parent and medical excuses need to be presented to the nurse.
 Parent excuses are acceptable for up to three (3) days per semester.
-The physician's office may FAX the medical excuse to the attention of Ms. Laura Yamate or Ms. Kerry Windle at (630) 681-3413.
+The physician's office may FAX the medical excuse to the attention of Ms. Laura Yamate or Ms. Kerry Windle at (630) 681-3413 or email the nurses at Nurse gn@glenbard.org